michaelkerr0576/rellygudfutos_v2/README.md

 ### Path Aliases

 Makes it a lot easier to import from anywhere within the project and move files around without changing imports and you never end up with something like `../../../../../components/`.
 Too many `../../../../../` can be extremely sore on the eyes.
 This was more of a pain then I thought it would be.
-Getting Typescript, Eslint and Vscode Intellisense to play nice was a b\*tch.
+Getting Typescript, Eslint, Jest and Vscode Intellisense to play nice was a b\*tch.

-See `tsconfig.paths.json` in frontend and backend root folders for configured paths.
+See `tsconfig.paths.json` in frontend and backend folders for configured paths.
+See `jest.config.cjs` in backend folder for paths set up tests.

 **Useful Links:**